This post contains affiliate links. Please see our disclosure policy.

 Having parchment paper on hand can help to stop the dough sticking to your rolling pin.
 It also helps to lift the cracker dough onto the baking tray with ease.

 A cracker roller is also a worthwhile investment if you make a lot of crackers.
-This one is the same as the one you can see in my photos and will give you neat little triangular crackers.
+It will give you neat little triangular crackers.
 I use it for all of my sourdough cracker recipes.

 A pastry brush also helps to brush olive oil over the dough before you bake it.